 This Hairy Bikers‘ apple and blackberry crumble recipe is a great autumnal dessert with both fruits coming into season in late August/early September.
 Si King and Dave Myers – AKA cheeky chappies, The Hairy Bikers – are experts in classic British comfort food.
 Here, they’ve landed on the perfect crumble recipe: the tartness of the warm, juicy fruit being offset by a sugary, crunchy topping.
-It will take just over an hour to make this classic dish and it’s best served with a dollop of hot and creamy custard.
+It will take just over an hour to make this classic dish and it’s best served with a dollop of hot and creamy vanilla custard.

 - 3 eating apples, peeled, quartered and cored

 - 2 Bramley cooking apples, peeled, quartered and cored

 - 2tsp cinnamon

 - 1tsp cinnamon

 Put the quartered apples in a bowl and shuffle them around to mix them up a bit.
 Mix the cinnamon with the sugar in a separate bowl.
 Put half the apples in an oven dish and sprinkle with a third of the sugar mixture.
 Add the blackberries and sprinkle with the second third of sugar mixture.
 Cover with the remaining apples and add the remaining sugar and cinnamon mixture.

 To make the crumble topping: Put the flour and cinnamon in a bowl and mix well, then stir in the sugar and the oats.
 Cut the butter into small cubes, add to the mixture and rub it in with your fingertips until the mixture is the texture of breadcrumbs.
 Lay the crumble mixture on top of the fruit.